pooltogether/ERC5164/README.md

 ## How to use

-The 5164 standard allows smart contracts to execute calls on other chains.
-Implementations of ERC-5164 provide a CrossChainRelayer and CrossChainExecutor contracts.
-These contracts are used to bridge calls.
-The process is like so:

-1. A smart contract on the sending chain calls `relayCalls` on the CrossChainRelayer; it is passed an array of Call structs.
-2. Any corresponding CrossChainExecutors will execute the batch of Call structs.
-The address of the original caller on the sending chain is appended to the call data.
-3. Any smart contract can receive calls from a CrossChainExecutor, but they should use the original caller address for authentication.

-To use the specification, your contract code will need to:
+To use ERC-5164 to send messages your contract code will need to:

-- Send Calls to the CrossChainRelayer `relayCalls` function on the sending chain
+- On the sending chain, send a batch of calls to the CrossChainRelayer `relayCalls` function
 - Listen for calls from the corresponding CrossChainExecutor on the receiving chain.
+Inherit from the `ExecutorAware` contract.

-The listener will need to be able to unpack the original sender address (it's appended to calldata).
-We recommend inheriting from the included `ExecutorAware` abstract contract.
+*The listener will need to be able to unpack the original sender address (it's appended to calldata).
+We recommend inheriting from the included `ExecutorAware` abstract contract.*

 **Note**

 For most bridges, you only have to call the relayer in order to have messages executed by the CrossChainExecutor.
 However, Arbitrum requires an EOA to trigger the bridging process.
 We will review this process below.

+## How it works

+1. A smart contract on the sending chain calls `relayCalls` on the CrossChainRelayer; it is passed an array of Call structs.
+2. Any corresponding CrossChainExecutors will execute the batch of Call structs.
+The address of the original caller on the sending chain is appended to the call data.
+3. Any smart contract can receive calls from a CrossChainExecutor, but they should use the original caller address for authentication.

-### Relaying
+## Relaying

-#### Relay calls
+### Relay calls

 To relay a message from Ethereum to the L2 of your choice, you have to interact with the [CrossChainRelayer](./src/interfaces/ICrossChainRelayer.sol) contract and call the `relayCalls` function: